rickmacgillis/hackfastalgos/README.md

 ensure the quality of your code, you must use typing.
 5. If you're creating a new object, use the "HackFastAlgos" namespace to prevent code conflicts with other projects.
 6. Each file is named the same as the class it contains, and only one class may reside in a given file.
-The exception to the rule is that you may include an exception class *before* your main class.
+The exception to the rule is that you may include exception classes *before* your main class.
 7. Always throw *custom* exceptions for every type of exception.
-Name your exceptions in the following format. `<CLASS><TYPE>Exception`
+Name your exceptions in the following format.
-(Ex. `DoublyLinkedListInvalidIndexException`)
+`<CLASS><TYPE>Exception` (Ex. `DoublyLinkedListInvalidIndexException`)

 This Library In Other Languages
 -------------------------------